 In accordance with Federal law and US Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis or race, color, national origin, sex, age, disability and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)

-Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print; audiotape, American Sign Language, etc.) should contact the responsible State or local Agency that administers the program or USDA’s Target Center at (202) 720-2600 (voice and TTY or contact USDA through the Federal Relay Service at (800) 877-8339.
-Additionally, program information is available in languages other than English.
+Program information may be made available in languages other than English.
+Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print; audiotape, American Sign Language) should contact the responsible State or local Agency that administers the program or USDA’s Target Center at (202) 720-2600 (voice and TTY) or contact USDA through the Federal Relay Service at (800) 877-8339.

 This institution is an equal opportunity provider.